tomchaplin/Multithreaded_Mandelbrot/README.md

 * Histogram circular colouring
 * Smooth circular colouring

 I have include a number of functions that create some palettes for you to experiment with but this is by no means necessary.
-Palettes should be passed in a `uint_t` array of RGB colours.
+Palettes should be passed in a `uint8_t` array of RGB colours.

 I have also included an example file which demonstrates how you might use the class to create your own zooms into the fractal.
 To use this just run